rancher/fleet/docs/bundles.md

 encapsulates all this information.
 Because the type can grow quite large and has various rules and customizations in it, the `fleet` CLI helps improve the user experience of managing this resources.
-Instead of managing one large YAML file that has nested YAML files in it, `fleet` allows you to represent your bundle on disk as a series of individual files and then running `fleet apply` will construct the bundle resource and deploy it to the Fleet manager.
+Instead of managing one large YAML file that has nested YAML files in it, `fleet` allows you to represent your bundle on disk as a series of individual files and then running `fleet apply` will construct the bundle resource and deploy it to the fleet controller.
 Bundles go through a powerful process of how they are rendered into Kubernetes resources.
 This process allows one to choose a Kubernetes YAML, Helm or Kustomize based approach.
 All three of these approaches can be combined too.
 Combining helm with kustomize often ends up being a great way to manage third party applications.
 Using plain Kubernetes YAML is typically a more